0xAX/linux-insides/Booting/linux-bootstrap-1.md

 From the bootloader to the kernel
 --------------------------------------------------------------------------------

-If you've read my previous [blog posts](https://0xax.github.io/categories/assembler/), you might have noticed that I  have been involved with low-level programming for some time.
-I have written some posts about assembly programming for `x86_64` Linux and, at the same time, I have also started to dive into the Linux kernel source code.
+If you read my previous [blog posts](https://0xax.github.io/categories/assembler/), you might have noticed that I  have been involved with low-level programming for some time.
+I wrote some posts about assembly programming for `x86_64` Linux and, at the same time, started to dive into the Linux kernel source code.

 I have a great interest in understanding how low-level things work, how programs run on my computer, how they are located in memory, how the kernel manages processes and memory, how the network stack works at a low level, and many many other things.
-So, I have decided to write yet another series of posts about the Linux kernel for the **x86_64** architecture.
+So, I decided to write yet another series of posts about the Linux kernel for the **x86_64** architecture.

 Note that I'm not a professional kernel hacker and I don't write code for the kernel at work.
 It's just a hobby.
 I just like low-level stuff, and it is interesting for me to see how these things work.
 So if you notice anything confusing, or if you have any questions/remarks, ping me on Twitter [0xAX](https://twitter.com/0xAX), drop me an [email](anotherworldofworld@gmail.com) or just create an [issue](https://github.com/0xAX/linux-insides/issues/new).
 I appreciate it.